edinburgh-napier/SET09102/notes/unit2_processes/index.md

 completed efficiently, with clear communication and proper tracking of tasks.

 In contrast, a developer’s personal workflow involves the individual habits and practices that guide day-to-day development activities.
-This includes personal organization, regular refactoring, writing meaningful commit messages, using meaningful code comments, and maintaining a clean development environment.
+This includes personal organisation, regular refactoring, writing meaningful commit messages, using meaningful code comments, and maintaining a clean development environment.
 While the standard processes help teams stay aligned, a good personal workflow fosters productivity, code quality, and self-discipline,